-- 1. Attach your external display to the external monitor port/HDMI-Out port, and turn it on. - Go to the Intel(R) HD Graphics Control Panel control panel and click Display > Multiple Displays (sub-menu). - 3.
+- 1. Attach your external display to the HDMI-Out port/external monitor port, and turn it on. - Go to the Intel(R) HD Graphics Control Panel control panel and click Display > Multiple Displays (sub-menu). - 3.
 Click Extended from the Select Multiple Display Mode menu. - 4.
 Click Apply, and OK to confirm the settings change.